Debug snapshots on exceptions in .NET apps

 You can view debug snapshots in the portal to see the call stack and inspect variables at each call stack frame.
 To get a more powerful debugging experience with source code, open snapshots with Visual Studio 2019 Enterprise.
 In Visual Studio, you can also set Snappoints to interactively take snapshots without waiting for an exception.

-Debug snapshots are stored for seven days.
+Debug snapshots are stored for 15 days.
 This retention policy is set on a per-application basis.
 If you need to increase this value, you can request an increase by opening a support case in the Azure portal.

 Enable Application Insights Snapshot Debugger for your application